 The FDIC can remove directors, officers, and other institution-affiliated parties from any involvement in an institution's affairs if the individual violates any law or engages in unsafe or unsound practices.
 The FDIC also is authorized to assess substantial civil money penalties against depository institutions and institution-affiliated parties for violations of law or outstanding enforcement orders.
 During 1988, the FDIC issued 33 final removal orders and assessed civil money penalties in 10 instances.
 In 1989, we issued 10 final removal orders and assessed civil money penalties against institutions or individuals in 9 cases.
+In 1990, 10 final removal orders have already been issued and 9 civil money penalties have been assessed against individuals.
 In general, there has been a shift in emphasis over the past few years to enforcement actions against individuals, in keeping with the FDIC's commitment to reduce insider abuse.